The "How Do I Know It's a Corn Allergy" Guide to Uncovering a Corn Allergy

 The first thing to do when you suspect any sort of allergy or intolerance is to make a list of your concerns.
 Get some cold, hard facts down on paper.
 What are the symptoms you experience, how often are they happening and how severe are they?
 You might want to keep a food diary.

 The second thing to do is to consult your doctor for some preliminary tests.
 There's no point in trying to track down a food allergy if your underlying problem is ringworm.
 (That's hyperbole.
-Hopefully no one reading this would confuse food allergies with ringworm, but hopefully you get my point.
+Hopefully no one reading this would confuse food allergies with ringworm, but you should get my point.
 There are other conditions out there.)
 It's also a good idea to get tested for Celiac Disease if you have digestive problems.

 What Are The Symptoms of a Corn Allergy?